LESSER SUNDAS, INDONESIA BIRDING TOUR: DETAILED ITINERARY

 As nightfall approaches, Sunda Nightjars call from different directions, and we will soon hear the distinctive rude, husky hoots of Moluccan Scops Owls emanating from the forest edge.
 Just inside the forest, we may also find the stocky Wallace’s Scops Owl, with its deep, creepy call that gets louder and louder.

-Indonesia’s Lesser Sundas: Day 13 En route to Ruteng, where we will stay for three nights, we will spend the morning searching for high-altitude specialities in the splendid montane forest at Danau Rana Mese.
+Indonesia’s Lesser Sundas: Day 14 En route to Ruteng, where we will stay for three nights, we will spend the morning searching for high-altitude specialities in the splendid montane forest at Danau Rana Mese.
 The surroundings of this small lake are covered in moss-encrusted, orchid-laden and fern-covered trees which harbour many of our target species.
-Feeding flocks along the roadside often hold Sunda Pygmy Woodpecker, Brown-capped Fantail (with its nasal calls), Flores Leaf Warbler, and both Yellow-browed and Crested Dark-eyes; the latter four all confined to Flores, Sumbawa and Lombok.
+Feeding flocks along the roadside often hold Sunda Pygmy Woodpecker, Brown-capped (or Trumpeting) Fantail (with its nasal calls), Flores Leaf Warbler, and both Cream-browed and Crested White-eyes (or Yellow-browed and Crested Dark-eyes); the latter four all confined to Flores, Sumbawa and Lombok.

 Another distinctive species only found here and on Sumbawa, and readily located by its superb, powerful song, is the striking Bare-throated Whistler.
 The sombre Scaly-crowned Honeyeater, another near-endemic, is attracted in numbers to the many flowering trees.
 In the undergrowth by the roadside, a beautifully varied snatch of song will betray the presence of a ‘Flores Shortwing’, a highly distinctive form that is currently still lumped in the widespread White-browed.